Nevada Ups the Ante by Introducing an Opt-Out Right for Online Consumers

 Vinson and Elkins tracks legislative developments related to state data privacy laws and educates and assists covered businesses in taking action to mitigate risks.

 Visit our website to learn more about V&E’s Cybersecurity & Data Privacy practices.
-For more information, please contact Vinson & Elkins lawyers Devika Kornbacher, Sean Belding, or Larry Huang.
+For more information, please contact Vinson & Elkins lawyers Devika Kornbacher, Sean Belding, Larry Huang, or Briana Falcon.